 You see, that wasn’t the only day I dealt with depression.
 In the ten plus years since university, I’ve had more “bad days.”
 For years, I refused to label it.
 I said I was just tired.
 I blamed my moodiness, lack of energy, or general feeling of lowness on the sleepless nights of a new mom.
 Occasionally, when my moods were very bad or lasted more than a day or two, I wondered if I should get help.
 Everything I read about depression and post-partum depression, however, seemed much worse than my occasional bouts with it.

 If you are also dealing with occasional “bad days” or minor depression, maybe these tips can help you too.
 Even if your depression doesn’t seem “that bad,” I urge you to name it, as I did, and to do something about it.
+Naming it will also help you with talking to your spouse about your mental health.
 Our bodies are complicated and we owe it to ourselves—and our families—to take listen to what our bodies tell us, and to take care of ourselves.

 See Your Doctor